How Port42 works

 Starter templates

-Port42 ships five companion templates to get you started.
-Each has a personality, a system prompt, and a purpose.
+Port42 ships five companion templates.
+Each has a personality, a system prompt, and a different way of thinking.
+All of them can build visual ports and act on your system.
+The difference is how they approach problems.
 Add them from the companion picker or build your own.

-// Echo — your first companion. mirrors and riffs. @echo what do you think about this channel so far?
+// Echo — your first companion. mirrors what you say, riffs on it, helps you think out loud. @echo I'm stuck between two architectures, help me talk through it @echo what do you think about this channel so far?

 How it works